 Plan on wearing summer running attire during the day and mild-winter gear for the night.
 Don't make the big mistake of being in the dark without at least a jacket.

-Wildlife encountered in past Viaduct Ultras: bees, whitetail deer, black bears, off-leash dogs, ducks, hawks, turkeys, crows, bluebirds, squirrels, chipmunks, bunnies, newts, bats, millipedes, and a skunk that mercifully let runners pass unmarked.
+Wildlife encountered in past Viaduct Ultras: bees, biting flies, black bears, off-leash dogs, whitetail deer, ducks, hawks, turkeys, crows, bluebirds, squirrels, chipmunks, bunnies, newts, bats, millipedes, and a skunk that mercifully let runners pass unmarked.
 Not yet encountered but possible: bobcats, coyotes, owls, rattlesnakes, eagles, and many others.

 Although we have yet to have a serious animal-caused injury, carrying pepper spray and bee-sting stick are smart self-defense options.
 Just don't try to mace the bees.